LiamB1017/CyberSecurityChatbotGUI-PROG6221POE/README.md

 Visual Studio

 ## ⚙️ How to Run
+1. Open up the CyberSecurityChatbotGUI folder

-1. Open CyberSecurityChatbotGUI.sln in Visual Studio.
+2. Next open the CyberSecurityChatbotGUI.sln in Visual Studio.

-2. Build and run the solution.
+3. Build and run the solution.

-3. Use the chatbot interface to access features or navigate using the buttons.
+4. Use the chatbot interface to access features or navigate using the buttons.

+5. Alternatively you can import the full project across from the submitted ZIP file.
+This is the CyberSecurityChatbotGUI folder.

+6. You can also clone the repository into visual studio.

 ## 🎯 Custom Features